-10:00 The future of e-learning at the United Nations University Dr Sabine Becker-Thierry, Executive Office, Secretary of the UNU Council 10:10 The KARE vision Professor Edel Guenther, Director of UNU-FLORES 10:20 e-learning opportunities for KARE Professor Daniel Burgos, UNU-FLORES 10:40 KARE plans for the next years Professor Serena Coetzee, UNU-FLORES Head of Resource Nexus Programme (Education) 10:50 KARE - linkages to education and training by WaterHarmony Professor Harsha Ratnaweera, UNU-FLORES 11:00 The three Resource Nexus courses Dr Inez Labucay, UNU-FLORES 11:15 The Rector declares KARE to be launched Professor Tshilidzi Marwala, Rector of the United Nations University, Under-Secretary General of the United Nations 11:20 Live demo of the Resource Nexus I course Ms Asha Verma, UNU-FLORES
+10:00 The future of e-learning at the United Nations University Dr. Sabine Becker-Thierry, Executive Office, Secretary of the UNU Council

+- 10:10 The KARE vision Prof. Dr. Edel Guenther, Director of United Nations University - Institute for Integrated Management of Material Fluxes and of Resources (UNU-FLORES) - 10:20 e-learning opportunities for KARE Prof. Daniel Burgos, United Nations University - Institute for Integrated Management of Material Fluxes and of Resources (UNU-FLORES) - 10:40 KARE plans for the next years Prof. Dr. Serena Coetzee, United Nations University Institute for Integrated Management of Material Fluxes and of Resources (UNU-FLORES)Head of Resource Nexus Programme (Education) - 10:50 KARE linkages to education and training by WaterHarmony Prof. Harsha Ratnaweera, United Nations University - Institute for Integrated Management of Material Fluxes and of Resources (UNU-FLORES) - 11:00 The three Resource Nexus courses Dr. Inez Labucay, United Nations University - Institute for Integrated Management of Material Fluxes and of Resources (UNU-FLORES) - 11:15 The Rector declares KARE to be launched Prof. Dr. Tshilidzi Marwala, Rector of the United Nations University, Under-Secretary General of the United Nations